calcmogul/controls-engineering-in-frc/README.md

 * Add derivations for trapezoidal and S-curve profiles to the derivations appendix.
+* Add section on controllability/observability Grammian for determining which states are uncontrollable/unobservable or which states are more/less controllable/observable.
 * Add section on spline generation to complement motion profiling
   * Mention circular arc approximation
 * Import an LQR derivation based on Lagrange multipliers?